DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Before class: Make sure your Google Doc is shared for anyone to *comment*
 - In-class: Practice applying [evaluation criteria](https://docs.google.com/document/d/1Glp23sUrATB129wDvYx8YR7sd0qdLt-XqksOCfjLLVo/edit) to [data stories by students on past projects](https://datavizforall.org/partners-projects/)
 - In-class: [Peer Review with evaluation criteria](https://docs.google.com/document/d/1Glp23sUrATB129wDvYx8YR7sd0qdLt-XqksOCfjLLVo/edit) of an assigned Data Story, due during class, for participation credit.
 Students must submit a full draft in order to participate in the peer review.
 Choose to either type comments into a shared Google Doc **or** hand-write on paper.
 Share copy with instructor who will evaluate the quality of constructive feedback.
-- TODO Assign Build 6: Revise Data Story Draft: Improve draft using peer feedback Use peer feedback for evaluation by instructor, due TODO, worth 5 points.
+- Assign Build 6: Revise Data Story in GitHub Pages Format.
+Improve draft based on feedback, and migrate all content from Google Doc to GitHub Pages format, due Monday Dec 4th 2pm for instructor to evaluate (worth 5 points) and forward to partners (for non-graded comments)
 - Checklist for strengthening your data stories:
   - Look at your current draft through the lens of the [evaluation criteria](https://docs.google.com/document/d/1Glp23sUrATB129wDvYx8YR7sd0qdLt-XqksOCfjLLVo/edit)
   - Craft a catchy and meaningful title that draws in readers